-Figure 5.9 An expression tree for 4x(2x + a) - c.
+Figure 5.9 An expression tree for 4x(2x+a)-c.

 Java allows us to differentiate leaf from internal nodes through the use of class inheritance.
-As we have seen with lists and with class BinNode, a base class provides a general definition for an object, and a subclass modifies a base class to add more detail.
-A base class can be declared for nodes in general, with subclasses defined for the internal and leaf nodes.
+A base class provides a general definition for an object, and a subclass modifies a base class to add more detail.
+A base class can be declared for binary tree nodes in general, with subclasses defined for the internal and leaf nodes.
 The base class of Figure 5.10 is named VarBinNode.
 It includes a virtual member function named isLeaf, which indicates the node type.
 Subclasses for the internal and leaf node types each implement isLeaf.
 Internal nodes store child pointers of the base class type; they do not distinguish their children's actual subclass.
 Whenever a node is examined, its version of isLeaf indicates the node's subclass.